MatrixAI/Polykey-Docs/Service-Authentication.md

 ### Starting a Session
-When a client is started, it starts the `Session` object.
+When a client is initialized, it creates a `Session` object.
 This handles the reading and writing of the current session token from the disk (it does not store a copy of the token internally).

 The Session must be provided with a `sessionTokenPath` during creation, and can optionally also be provided with a filesystem, logger, session token, and the option to overwrite old data if it exists.
 The `sessionTokenPath` is the location of the session file on disk, which stores the shared session token for all authenticated gRPC calls.
 When the Session is started (during creation) if a session token is provided it will be written to the session file, overwriting any existing data.
 This means that, when the session is started, the session file can be in any one of three possible states: